digiltd/oh-rtd-test/Usecase-examples.md

 ## scenes
 * Adjust lights for bedtime (most lights off; hallway on dim, front door on dim, etc. / if everything is off use red light betwenn bedroom and toilett)
 * If no one is home (security system armed), turn certain lights on and off at semi-random intervals
 * Tv: adjust light, rollershutter, switch on Beamer, receiver, player.
 Brighten the light if the phone or doorbell rings and hit pause.
-Same if I hit pause manually.
+Show the caller number / front door cam on the tv screen.
+Brighten lights if I hit pause manually.
 * dinner scene - adjust lighting and start playing music in living room

 ## event triggered
+* decrease tv / music volume if someone calls / rings the bell.
+Display the number / front door cam picture on the tv if its on.
+Otherwise switch it on until the call was picked up or the front door was opened.
 * starting a sunrise simulation 10 minutes before your alarm clock goes off and switch on all daylight bulps and heating or when motion detected in kitchen after 6am and house is in 'sleep' mode, switch to 'awake' mode.
 Then switch on other lighting  when the sunrise simulation has finished.
 Start the coffee machine, play weather forecast on Squeezebox and if a work day fire up my work PC.
 * Light up status LED in the house if outer gates are open